CluedIn-io/CluedIn.Documentation/docs/040-integration/data-sources/140-file.md

 You can upload files in CSV, JSON, XLS, XLSX, and Parquet formats.
 You can upload up to 5 files at once, and the total file size should not exceed 1 GB.
 Note that uploading Parquet files is a beta feature.
 To be able to upload Parquet files, go to **Administration** > **Feature Flags**, and enable the **Parquet file support** feature.

 {:.important}
-Before loading data into CluedIn, ensure that it does not contain unsupported characters.
+The maximum number of columns accepted for data ingestion is 490.<br>Before loading data into CluedIn, ensure that it does not contain unsupported characters.
 Refer to our knowledge base [article](/kb/supported-characters) for information about supported and unsupported characters.

 ## Overview of the data ingestion process for files